Truncated theta series from the Bailey lattice: Introduction

 \begin{conj}[Ballantine and Merca {\cite[Conjecture 2]{ballantine20236}}] For $n \geq 0$, $k\geq 1$,

 with strict inequality if $n \geq k(3 k+1) / 2$, where $ b_6(n) $ is the number of the 6-regular partitions of n, and

 \end{conj}

 This paper is organized as follows.
 In Section \ref{pre}, we shall introduce some basic definitions and notations for $q$-series, Bailey pairs, Bailey lattices and integer partitions.
 In Section \ref{pr-trunja}, by using Agarwal, Andrews and Bressoud's Bailey lattice, we give the truncated forms for the Jacobi triple product theta series with odd and even basis, respectively.
 In Section \ref{pr-Gauss-2}, we will deduce the truncated versions for the three classical theta series and their corresponding partition function inequalities.
 In Section \ref{BM-con}, we prove and extend Ballantine and Merca's conjectures to $\ell$-regular partitions with $\ell=3$ or $\ell\geq 6$.
 We also show that the stronger conjecture on the truncated Jacobi triple product series holds when $R=3S$ for $S\geq 1$.
-In Section \ref{conclusion}, we remark the relations of truncated theta series with other Bailey chain and Bailey lattice and discuss the general cases of $\ell$-regular partitions related to Merca's conjecture.
+In Section \ref{conclusion}, we remark the relations of truncated theta series with other Bailey chain and Bailey lattice.